-LMOP provides responses to some common questions that can help increase your understanding of the program, landfill gas (LFG) and LFG energy projects.
-The questions and answers are organized into three categories below.
+LMOP provides responses to some common questions that can help increase your understanding of the program, landfill gas (LFG), LFG energy projects and the LMOP database.
+The questions and answers are organized into four categories below.
 For information from EPA on broader topics, see Methane or Climate Change.

 - What is LMOP?

 - Why is LMOP promoting the use of landfill gas?

 - What are LMOP’s activities?

 - Which landfills are required to report greenhouse gas emissions data to EPA?